Cloud permissions

 AWS permissions used by CAST AI

-Once user is created, following policies are attached to the AWS user:
+Once the AWS user is created, the following policies are attached to it:

 aws iam list-user-policies --user-name <user name>